A Non-intrusive Decentralized Approach to Stabilizing IBR-dominated AC Microgrids: Non-intrusive Stability Enforcement

-In this section, we first illustrate the basic idea of enforcing Protocol 1.
-Then we conceptualize the architecture of an interface that enforces Protocol 1 in a non-intrusive way.
+In this section, we first illustrate the basic idea of enforcing Condition 1.
+Then we conceptualize the architecture of an interface that enforces Condition 1 in a non-intrusive way.
 We also define the information needed to design the interface.